OpenWebconcept/owc-zgw-api/docs/getting-started/collections.md

 $collection->groupBy(Closure $callback): CollectionInterface
 ```

 Group the collection by any value.
-For example group a collection of Zaken by their Zaaktype identificatie:

 ## sorting